apache/pulsar/site2/docs/schema-understand.md

 For `SchemaInfo` of `keyvalue` schema, Pulsar stores the `SchemaInfo` of key schema and the `SchemaInfo` of value schema together.

-Pulsar provides two methods to encode a key/value pair in messages：
+Pulsar provides the following methods to encode a key/value pair in messages：

 * `INLINE`